TOUCHSTONE FASD PROGRAM

 The name Touchstone describes the mentoring relationship between program staff and program participants.
 Within this relationship mentors work towards becoming a “reference point” or “touchstone” for participants.

-Touchstone also provides education for communities in which participants live.
-As the community’s FASD awareness and understanding spread, participants consequently experience increased dignity and the growth of new opportunities; like the ripples of a skipping stone.
+Through the Visions and Voices program, Touchstone also educates communities about Fetal Alcohol Spectrum Disorder (FASD).
+As community awareness and understanding spread, participants experience increased dignity, like the ripples of a skipping stone.

 TOUCHSTONE FOCUS STATEMENT

-At Touchstone, we assist eligible youth and adults by supporting them in their everyday situations and by advocating on their behalf in their communities, thereby nurturing opportunities for their growth, belonging, and success.
+At Touchstone, we assist youth and adults with intellectual disabilities by supporting them in their everyday situations and by advocating on their behalf in their communities; thereby nurturing opportunities for their growth, belonging, and success.

-• Mentor participants using a FASD, harm reduction and trauma informed lens
+• Mentor participants using FASD, harm reduction, and trauma-informed lenses as appropriate

 • Build healthy therapeutic relationships with participants